stackforge/pecan/docs/source/routing.rst

             response.status = 201
             return {'foo': 'bar'}

-Pecan also comes with ``abort``, a utility function for raising HTTP errors:
+Use the utility function :func:`abort` to raise HTTP errors.

 ::